apache/datasketches-website/docs/FrequentItemsOverview.md

 which is W*(3.5)*(1/maxMapSize) = (10 million)*(3.5)*(1/2048) = 17,090.
 This indicates that on realistic data sets, the sketch is significantly more accurate than the worst case error guarantee suggests.

+________

+<sup>1</sup> For speed we do employ some randomization that introduces a small probability that our
+proof of the worst-case bound might not apply to a given run.
+However, we have ensured that this probability is extremely small.
+For example, if the stream causes one table purge (rebuild), our proof of the worst case bound applies with probability at least 1 - 1E-14.
+If the stream causes 1E9 purges, our proof applies with probability at least 1 - 1E-5.